openharmony/docs/en/application-dev/reference/apis/js-apis-fileAccess.md

 # @ohos.file.fileAccess (User File Access and Management)

 The **fileAccess** module provides a framework for accessing and operating user files based on the ExtensionAbility mechanism.
-This module interacts with file management services, such as the media library and external storage management service, and provides a set of unified interfaces for system applications to access and manage files.
-The media library service allows access to user files on local and distributed devices.
-The external storage management service allows access to the user files stored on devices, such as shared disks, USB flash drives, and SD cards.
+This module interacts with diverse file management services, such as the media library and external storage management service, and provides a set of file access and management APIs for system applications.
+The media library service allows access to user files on local devices and distributed devices.
+The external storage management service allows access to the user files stored on devices such as shared disks, USB flash drives, and SD cards.

 >**NOTE**
 >